 How long does it take to become a remote Notary?

-It can take between 10 to 12 weeks to become a New Mexico remote Notary with the majority of that time spent on getting your traditional Notary Public commission.
+It can take between 10 to 12 weeks to become a New Mexico Remote Notary.
 The process is relatively quick once your commission is active.

 You'll spend one day choosing and getting set up with a RON provider.
 Then, you will spend one or two days taking the required training and exam.
 On the same or the next day, you will need to notify the Secretary of State of your intent to perform online notarizations and provide them the name of your RON vendor.
 Allow the Secretary of State some time to respond to your request.